 Sadly, not every game supported PAL-60.
 Those that did generally had the option to switch between 50 and 60 Hz at bootup, although sometimes you had to hold down a button on the controller to access the option.
 The Xbox had PAL-60 as a system option instead, and games that didn’t support it were forced to run in 50 Hz mode.
 In this era, many games that could run at progressive resolutions (480p and up) on NTSC systems only supported the interlaced 480i/576i resolutions in the PAL region, as the developers usually removed the progressive scan toggle altogether from PAL games.

-The progressive resolutions were still technically supported by the system and could be unlocked by modding or cheat devices, but the option to activate them was simply removed.
+On the original Xbox, for instance, the progressive resolutions were still technically supported by the system and could be unlocked by modding or cheat devices, but the option to activate them was simply removed.
 I don’t know why this was done, but at least it’s easy to restore them.
+Meanwhile, on the GameCube, you can use homebrew software to force games to boot in progressive scan – if you have the cables to support it, that is.
 Frankly, 60 Hz is much more important than 480p, but it’d still have been nice to have progressive scan available in more games.

 Hold on, what’s this “interlaced” and “progressive” stuff, you ask?
 It’s not that complicated once you get the basic idea, really, so let’s start off by explaining how interlaced video works.
 On CRT displays, the video signal consists of two rapidly flickering “fields” alternating between the odd and even lines of each frame.
 Modern HDTVs combine the interlaced fields into one frame in a process called deinterlacing, which may cause some additional lag but generally works quite well.
 In addition, a technique called field rendering was often used in video games to attain improved frame (or field) rates at the cost of image quality, especially in the PS2 era.